Skip to main content

 US election misinformation: How foreign meddling, voter fraud conspiracies could affect the polls (3:51)

-Fake news in the news
+Fake news and misinformation in the news

 LA Times: Op Ed: Why can’t a generation that grew up online spot the misinformation in front of them?
 (Nov.
 6, 2020)